hivemq/mqtt-cli/docs/05_shell.md

 Publish with a client identified with "myClient" to the default settings:

 ```
-hmq> con -i myClient
+hivemq-cli> con -i myClient
 myClient@localhost> pub -t test -m msg
 ```

 ### Subscribe (with context)

 The subscribe with a context subscribes the currently active context client to the given topics.
-By default it doesn't block the console like the [Subscribe](../mqtt_commands/subscribe.md) without a context does.
+By default it doesn't block the console like the [Subscribe](mqtt_commands/subscribe.md) without a context does.
 To enable this behavior you can use the **-s** option.

 #### Synopsis